 Each year, the Amica Center awards up to $2,000 to students who have secured unpaid or very low paying summer internships.
 We know students sometimes will forego an excellent learning experience for a summer job simply because of their finances.
 It is our hope the Summer Internship Fellowship helps offset this situation.Filing deadline is: April 15, 2020

 Funding for the Fellowship program comes from our operating budget, individual gifts to the fund, and the generous gift of Alumnae Judith Allen (’55), who established the Ledger Morrison Endowed Internship Fund, which itself provides funds for an unpaid arts and culture-oriented internship.
 Fellowship funds can used toward commute/travel costs, the summer internship course fee (if for credit), daily meals, housing, or other internship associated costs.

-The online application for the Summer Internship Fellowship goes live February 1 st and is not too onerous.
+The online application for the Summer Internship Fellowship goes live February 1 st in Banner.
 The Fellowship is open to all students, domestic and international, all class levels, from and both the College of Arts and Sciences and the College of Business.
 The internships can be for academic credit or not.
 Awardees have interned regionally, nationally and internationally.
 Here is a listing of some of the past internship sites:

 Bar-Ilan University (Israel)

 MD Anderson Medical Center & Rice University (TX)

 Non-Credit Internship Registry – A New Service